bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 Stopping psychological games at work requires a combination of individual and organisational efforts.
 Some strategies you can take up are:

 👍 Increasing self-awareness by recognising your own behaviors and the impact they may have on others.

 👍 Reflecting on your motivations and intentions in workplace interactions.

 👍 Encouraging open and honest communication.

 👍 Addressing issues directly and with empathy rather than resorting to passive-aggressive behaviours.

 👍 Resolving conflicts in a constructive and transparent manner.

 👍 Acknowledging and appreciating positive behaviors based on collaboration and support.

 👍 Establishing regular feedback mechanisms.

 👍 Stop gosspining, blaming and credit stealing.

 👍 Raising awareness about the impact of psychological games.😉

 **If you are aware that a game is happening, you can always refuse to play.** Stay mindful of what you do and focus on the goal of your work or organisational goals.

 **I personally cannot prevent other people from playing games, or attempting to hook me into their games.
 But I can refuse to play.
 When a  player’s hook fails to catch me, the game is effectively broken.** Some game players simply go away in search of another player to hook.
 Others become upset when the game doesn’t turn out as they hoped.

-Now think for a moment about your own life.
+💡 Now think for a moment about your own life.
 Which games are you playing at work?
+Are they really worth your time and energy?

 We should strive to know ourselves and learn to accept and manage our thoughts and feelings.
 It is not as anyone else would have us interpret them, **the key is to break the patterns.**